 NetLinx.axi - Library Calls TLS_CLIENT_CLOSE Closes an open TLS communication port with a remote device.
 Typically, the remote host closes the connection and you do not need to send this command.
-Syntax: integer TLS_CLIENT_CLOSE(LocalPort) Parameters: LocalPort - A user-defined (non-zero) integer value representing the local port on the client machine to use for this conversation.
+Syntax: integer TLS_CLIENT_CLOSE(LocalPort) Parameters: • LocalPort - A user-defined (non-zero) integer value representing the local port on the client machine to use for this conversation.
 This local port number must be passed to TLS_CLIENT_OPEN to open the conversation.
-Returns: O - Success 1 - Error Example: TLS_CLIENT_CLOSE(5000) TLS_CLIENT_OPEN Opens a port for TLS communication with a remote device.
-Syntax: integer TLS_CLIENT_OPEN(LocalPort, hostname, port, mode) Parameters: • LocalPort- A user-defined (non-zero) integer value representing the local port on the client machine to use for this conversation.
-This local port number must be passed to TLS_CLIENT_CLOSE to close the conversation. • hostname - The host name or IP address of the remote host. • port - The connecting port on the remote host, usually port 443 for standard HTTPS connections. • mode - 0: TLS_VALIDATE_CERTIFICATE (perform certificate validation), 1: TLS_IGNORE_CERTIFICATE_ERRORS (connect to the remote site while ignoring certificate errors or mismatches) Returns: This function returns 0 is all parameters are accepted, or a positive value indicating the offending parameter if there is an error.
+Returns: 0 - Success 1 - Error Example: TLS_CLIENT_CLOSE(5000) TLS_CLIENT_OPEN Opens a port for TLS communication with a remote device.
+Syntax: integer TLS_CLIENT_OPEN(LocalPort, hostname, port, mode) Parameters: LocalPort- A user-defined (non-zero) integer value representing the local port on the client machine to use for this conversation.
+This local port number must be passed to TLS_CLIENT_CLOSE to close the conversation. hostname - The host name or IP address of the remote host. port - The connecting port on the remote host, usually port 443 for standard HTTPS connections. mode - 0: TLS_VALIDATE_CERTIFICATE (perform certificate validation), 1: TLS_IGNORE_CERTIFICATE_ERRORS (connect to the remote site while ignoring certificate errors or mismatches) Returns: This function returns 0 is all parameters are accepted, or a positive value indicating the offending parameter if there is an error.
 Example: TLS_CLIENT_OPEN(5000, '192.168.0.1', 443, 0)

 NetLinx.axi - Library Calls (Cont.)

-VALIDATE\NETLINX\ACCOUNT

-This function validates the specified user name and password against the NetLinx Master Controller's internal user account database.
+VALIDATE_NETLINX_ACCOUNT This function validates the specified user name and password against the NetLinx Master Controller's internal user account database.
 For the account to be valid the user name must exist with the matching password and the specified user account must have been set up with ICSP Authorization.
-Syntax:

-sinteger VALIDATE\NETLINX\ACCOUNT(CHAR username[], CHAR password[],LAST\LOGIN\INFO info)

-Parameters:

-username - A character array containing the user name to validate.

-password - A character array containing the password to validate.

-info - A return structure of type LAST\LOGIN\INFO.

-Returns:

-The following values are returned from the call:

-- 0 Valid user account.

-- -1 Username invalid

-- -2 Password invalid

-- -3 Invalid user account

-- -4 No authorization (Username/password are not authorized)

-- -5 Invalid parameter

-- -6 User account matching name is locked out

-- -7 User account matching name has expired

-VALIDATE\NETLINX\ACCOUNT\ WITH\PERMISSION

-This function validates the specified user name and password against the NetLinx Master Controller's internal user account database.
-For the account to be valid the user name must exist with the matching password and the specified user account must have been set up with ICSP Authorization.
-This command includes parameters for authorization and permission types.

-Syntax

-sinteger VALIDATE\NETLINX\ACCOUNT\WITH\PERMISSION(CHAR username[], CHAR password[],CHAR type[], CHAR permission[], LAST\LOGIN\INFO info) Parameters:

-username - A character array containing the user name to validate.

-password - A character array containing the password to validate.

-type - The authorization type.

-permission - The permission type.
-Valid permissions include: Configuration, Console, Diags, EncryptICSP, FTP, HTTP, ICSP, Terminal, AuditLog, User1, User2, User3, and User4 info - A return structure of type LAST\LOGIN\INFO

-Returns:

-The following values are returned from the call:

-- 0 Valid user account. - -1 Username parameter is not a valid string - -2 Password parameter is not a valid string - -3 Invalid user account - -4 No authorization (Username/password are not authorized and/or permission is not authorized) - -5 Third argument is not a LAST\LOGIN\INFO structure - -6 User account matching name is locked out - -7 User account matching name has expired
+Syntax: sinteger VALIDATE_NETLINX_ACCOUNT(CHAR username[], CHAR Darameters username.
+A character array containing the user name to validate paceword A character array containing the baceword to validate. info A return structure of tune LAST LOCIN INFO Inito - A fettini structure of type LAST_LOGIN_INFO.
+The following values are returned from the call: 0 - Valid user account. -2 - Password Invalid -3 - Invalid user account -4 - No authorization (Osername/password are not authorized) -5 - Invalid parameter -6 - User account matching name is locked out - / - User account matching name has expired VALIDATE_NETLINX_ACCOUNT This function validates the specified user name and password against the NetLinx Master Controller's WITH_PERMISSION Internal user account database.
+For the account to be valid the user name must exist with the This command includes parameters for authorization and permission types Syntax: sinteger VALIDATE_NETLINX_ACCOUNT_WITH_PERMISSION(CHAR username[], CHAR password[],CHAR type[], CHAR permission[], LAST_LOGIN_INFO info) Parameters: username - A character array containing the user name to validate. password - A character array containing the password to validate. type - The authorization type. permission - The permission type.
+Valid permissions include: Configuration, Console, Diags, info A roturn structure of type LAST LOCIN INFO Returne: The following values are returned from the call: 0 Valid user account -1 - Username parameter is not a valid string 2 Deseword parameter is not a valid string -2 - Invalid user account -5 - Invalid user account authorized) -5 - Third argument is not a LAST_LOGIN_INFO structure -6 - User account matching name is locked out -7 - User account matching name has expired